Urban League of Philadelphia logo

 Visit Urban League of Philadelphia

-Doctor's Verdict on Urban League of Philadelphia
+Research Note on Urban League of Philadelphia

-Urban League of Greater Philadelphia is best for Philadelphia-area residents seeking free, comprehensive counseling and opportunity-building services in housing, employment, education, and entrepreneurship.
+Urban League of Greater Philadelphia is profile signals for Philadelphia-area residents seeking free, comprehensive counseling and opportunity-building services in housing, employment, education, and entrepreneurship.
 The main caveat is that ULGP provides guidance, training, and opportunity access rather than direct financial products, and services are geographically limited to the Greater Philadelphia region.

 • Philadelphia-area residents seeking free homebuying education and foreclosure prevention counseling